 China-Ghana South-South Cooperation on Renewable Energy Technology Transfer

-While Ghana has made strong efforts to electrify the country, with 70% nationwide electrification rate, rural areas lack behind with only 40% of the rural population enjoying access to electricity, and the lack of access to electricity affects rural development in Ghana.
-Electricity provides lighting, commercial opportunities, access to water and health care and connects rural communities with urban centers through information technology.
-However, connecting rural communities to the national grid is faced with geographic barriers and financial constraints.
+While at the national level electricity access in Ghana has increased to 76%, rural areas lag with only 40% access, which has a negative impact on rural development in Ghana.
+Electricity provides lighting, commercial opportunities, access to water and health care, connects rural communities with urban centers through information technology.
+However, connecting rural communities to the national grid is often faced with geographic barriers and financial constraints.
 In this context, this project aims to contribute to Ghana’s attainment of universal energy access by effectuating off-grid community-based electrification by increasing the share of renewable energy and promoting the productive uses of energy.